Best Tide For Snorkeling In Maui: High Tide Vs Low Tide

 Conclusion

-If you remember one thing, make it this: for most Maui shore snorkels, near high tide around slack water is the easiest “stack the odds in your favor” move.
-For many beaches, that’s the best tide for snorkeling in Maui.
+If you remember one thing, make it this: for most Maui shore snorkels, near high tide around slack water is the easiest way to stack the odds in your favor.
+That window is often considered the best tide for snorkeling in Maui, and when it lines up with calm morning conditions, it’s usually the best time of day to snorkel, too.
 Then double-check wind, swell, and water quality, and choose the calmest bay you can.

 And if the shoreline looks even a little spicy?
 Be kind to your future self, pivot plans, or come snorkel with us and let the crew handle the conditions!